Cronos (film): Plot

-During a New Year's Eve party, Gris sees a man bleeding from the nose and follows him into the men's room and waits for a chance to get his blood off of the sink countertop.
+During a New Year's Eve party, Gris sees a man bleeding from the nose and follows him into the men's room in order to reap his blood from the sink countertop.
 Another man comes out of one of the stalls, sees the blood and cleans it up.
-Gris notices blood on the floor and decides to lick it up, until an unknown man walks up and kicks him in the face, which knocks him unconscious.
-Gris appears to be asleep in Angel's car and Angel gives him some alcohol and then tries to beat him into giving up the device.
+Gris notices blood on the floor and decides to lick it up, until an unknown man walks up and kicks him in the face, knocking him unconscious.
+He is found by Angel, who gives him some alcohol and tries to beat him into giving up the mechanism.
 When Gris faints, Angel places his body inside a car and pushes it off a cliff.
 Gris briefly awakens and prays for survival, but seemingly dies.
 He later revives in an undertaker's establishment and escapes before he can be cremated.
-He returns to his home where Aurora lets him in.
-Dieter beats Angel for not ensuring Gris's heart was destroyed, and sends him to check on the body.
-Gris works on a letter to his wife in which he comments on the changes to his body, and tells her that after completing some 'unfinished business' he will return to her.
+He returns home, and Aurora lets him in.
+Dieter beats Angel for not ensuring Gris's heart was destroyed and sends him to check on the body.
+Gris works on a letter to his wife in which he comments on the changes to his body and tells her that after completing some 'unfinished business' he will return to her.
 He notices that his skin burns in the presence of sunlight and sleeps in a box to avoid it.

-Eventually, he and Aurora bring the device to Dieter's headquarters, where the businessman offers him a "way out" in exchange for the device.
+Eventually, Gris and Aurora bring the mechanism to Dieter's headquarters, where the businessman offers him a "way out" in exchange for the device.
 Gris comments on his damaged skin and the businessman tells him to peel it off because he has new skin underneath, which is marble-white like the dead alchemist.
-Gris threatens to destroy the device, but is told that he will die should that happen.
+Gris threatens to destroy the mechanism but is told that he will die should that happen.
 Gris agrees to hand it over in exchange for knowing the "way out", whereupon Dieter stabs him.
 Before being able to strike the killing blow to the chest, Dieter is incapacitated by Aurora and Gris feeds on Dieter.
 Angel finds the dying Dieter and crushes his throat with his foot, tired of his abuse and waiting for his inheritance.
 Angel confronts Gris on the rooftop of the building and beats him severely.
 Gris throws them both off the roof, killing Angel.

-Aurora finds Gris unconscious, and uses the device to wake him.
-Noticing that her hand is bleeding, Gris is tempted to feed off his granddaughter, but he eventually controls himself.
-He then painfully destroys the device, despite previous warnings.
-Surprised to still be alive, he believes God to have saved him because of his attempted self-sacrifice.
-He returns to his home and lies in bed with Aurora and his wife, waiting for the rising sun to see if he is free of the effects from the device.
+Aurora finds Gris unconscious and uses the mechanism to wake him.
+Noticing that her hand is bleeding, Gris is tempted to feed off his granddaughter but he eventually controls himself.
+He then painfully destroys the mechanism, despite previous warnings.
+He returns to his home and is shown lying in bed, with Aurora and his wife in attendance, as the film ends.